7xck/2b2t-queue-notifier/README.md

 A webhook can be created in Server settings > Integrations > Webhooks > New Webhook

+You could create your own personal Discord server, or set it up with your friends so that you can monitor each other's position in the queue, for whatever reason.

 Paste this webhook url into the Discord Webhook field in the plugin's settings menu.

 If you've done everything correctly, you'll get a notification in the channel you chose when you set up the webhook when you move 10 positions in the queue.
 The message is formatted as {player_name} is in position {position} in the 2b2t queue.